bkase/git-paradox/README.md

 At this time, there are no options

 ## How to install
+From this point forward `master` will be stable

 Clone the repo somewhere and

 add repo to your path